amdeb/amdeb-amazon/README.md

 Authorized Odoo users should be able to check the synchronization logs and should be notified when there is any error.

+A product SKU is used as the identifier in Amazon MWS.
+We use the `default_code` attribute to store the product SKU.
+Don't change this attribute after a product is synchronized to Amazon.